-We are an independent energy company operating primarily in the Haynesville shale, a premier natural gas basin located in North Louisiana and East Texas with superior economics given its geographical proximity to the Gulf Coast markets.
-As of December 31, 2020, 95% of our proved reserves were in the Haynesville and Bossier shale play and we are the largest producer of natural gas in that basin.
+We are a leading independent natural gas producer operating primarily in the Haynesville shale, a premier natural gas basin located in North Louisiana and East Texas with superior economics given its geographical proximity to the Gulf Coast markets.
+As of December 31, 2021, 96% of our proved reserves were in the Haynesville and Bossier shale play.
 We are focused on creating value through the development of our substantial inventory of highly economic and low-risk drilling opportunities in the Haynesville and Bossier shales.
 Our common stock is listed and traded on the New York Stock Exchange under the symbol "CRK".